BlueSeaStudios/renaming-a-react-native-project/README.md

 ### 7. Run `react-native link`

 Additionally, do this also for any native projects you have, e.g. `react-native link react-native-codepush` and `react-native-link react-native-auth0`.

+Note: As of v0.60.x linking is automatic so this step can be skipped

 ### 8. Bring forward any customizations in your info.plist file